Important Notice: Harbor Regional Center is currently experiencing network issues which are impacting some systems such as our email.

 Harbor Regional Center is a not-for-profit corporation, which provides coordination of services and supports for individuals with developmental disabilities and their families.

-The Client Services Manager, under direction of the Department of Adult’s Services Director, is responsible for managing the successful delivery of services and supports for individuals served with developmental disabilities and their families, pursuant to the provisions of the Lanterman Act as well as the policies established by the Harbor Regional Center Board of Trustees.
+The Client Services Manager, under direction of the Department of Adult’s Services Director, is responsible for managing the successful delivery of services and supports for individuals with developmental disabilities and their families, pursuant to the provisions of the Lanterman Act as well as the policies established by the Harbor Regional Center Board of Trustees.

 Examples of responsibilities and functions include the following: